 This is the question I am asked the most about selling on eBay.
 You are in charge of seeing that the item gets sent to the buyer after they have sent you payment for the item.
 So what’s the best way to ship your item?
 Well, there is no one right way.
 I have always used the United States Post Office to ship my items.
 There are three main ways that I ship items through the US Post Office:

-1. Priority Mail Flat Rate Boxes/Envelopes
+- Priority Mail Flat Rate Boxes/Envelopes

 The USPS has recently begun using flat rate boxes to ship items.
 This is by far the simplest, easiest way to ship anything.
 If it fits in the package it ships for that price.
 There is no need to worry about the package weight.
 I use this most of the time.
 I pay my shipping online and print the shipping labels at home.
-Then all I need to do is swing by the Post Office and drop off the package, which as anyone who has ever been to the post office knows, saves a lot of time by not having to wait in line there.shipping
+Then all I need to do is swing by the Post Office and drop off the package, which as anyone who has ever been to the post office knows, saves a lot of time by not having to wait in line there. - Standard Priority Mail

 Depending on the item’s weight, the regular Priority Mail can either cost more or less than shipping the item using the flat rate boxes.
-The only downside is that you’ll need to know the weight of the item if you want to print the shipping online and avoid waiting in the post office.
+The only downside is that you’ll need to know the weight of the item if you want to print the shipping online and avoid waiting in the post office. - Media Mail

 This is the cheapest way to ship, but also one of the longer options as it can take up to a week and a half to arrive (although is usually there in less).
 As the name states however, it is only available for media items (DVDs, books, CDs, etc).